Alan Gilsenan: Career in Film

 Gilsenan's earlier film career includes the short thriller Zulu 9 as well as two experimental feature films All Souls’ Day and Timbuktu.

 In 2016, Gilsenan wrote and directed the feature film Unless, starring Catherine Keener, based upon the novel of Carol Shields.
 It received its world premiere at the Toronto Film Festival.

 Gilsenan's last feature, The Meeting, premiered at the 2018 Dublin International Film Festival.
 A controversial film where the victim of an unforgivable crime, confronts her attacker.

 Gilsenan's works also include a documentary on the folk singer Liam Clancy entitled The Yellow Bittern; as well as portraits of the poet Paul Durcan in The Dark School, the visual artist Sean Scully in The Bloody Canvas and the playwright Tom Murphy in Sing On Forever.
 He also made the experimental cinema documentary A Vision: A Life of WB Yeats.

-Gilsenan has received three Irish Film & Television Awards (IFTAs) and six IFTA nominations as both director and production designer.
+Gilsenan has received four Irish Film & Television Awards (IFTAs), most recently for The Days of Trees, winner of the 2024 IFTA George Morrison Feature Documentary Award, and six IFTA nominations as both director and production designer.